rostonn/nmap-project/README.md

 To build backend use ```go build``` or go install

+## Configuration

+Config json file is in dist/config/config.json

+Port and dbPath are configurable by editing this file.

 ## Other Notes

 This was a fun challenging project.
-Dealing with the entire full stack.
+Dealing with the entire application stack.
 I chose uploading an XML file because I hadn't used golang to parse XML before.

 ### Improvements

-I didn't add any validation on loading the xml file.
-Or any frontend validation on the IP address input box.
+Add validation on loading the xml file.
+Add frontend validation on the IP address input box.

 Add a bit more testing.

-I realize the entire application isn't tested, but all of the testing is set up
+Add configurable option to serve app over HTTPS